Astrophysical constraints on the cold equation of state of the strongly interacting matter: Theoretical and observational constraints

 The masses of NSs in binary systems can be measured with remarkable precision, for example through the Shapiro time delay.
 Over the past decade, several highly massive NSs have been observed, providing robust constraints on the stiffness of the (EOS) \citep{Demorest2010,Antoniadis2013,Cromartie2019,Romani:2022jhd}.
 Among these, the most massive known object is PSR J0952–0607, a black widow pulsar, with a measured mass of $2.35\pm0.17$~$M_\odot$ \citep{Romani:2022jhd}.
-Based on a combined analysis of the high-mass neutron-star population, Ref.~\citep{Romani:2022jhd} infers a lower bound on the maximum neutron-star mass of $2.22 M_\odot$ at the $1\sigma$ confidence level.
-There is a newer analysis \citep{Romani2025}, where the minimal mass increased to $2.27 M_\odot$.
-Since this work is still in a preprint stage, we use the older value of $2.22 M_\odot$ .
-In this work, we adopt this value as a lower limit on the maximum NS mass and require all candidate EOSs to support NSs at least this massive.
+However, in this work we do not impose the mass of PSR J0952–0607 directly; instead, we adopt a more conservative constraint.
+Based on a combined analysis of the high-mass NS population, which includes PSR J0952–0607, Ref.~\citep{Romani:2022jhd} infers a lower bound on the maximum NS mass of $2.22,M_\odot$ at the $1\sigma$ confidence level.
+As such, this choice should not be interpreted as a strictly observational limit.
+There is a newer analysis \citep{Romani2025}, where the minimal TOV mass increased to $2.27 M_\odot$.
+Since this work is still in a preprint stage, we use the older value of $2.22 M_\odot$.
+There is another analysis by Fan et al. \citep{Fan:2024Maxmass}, they obtained very similar value, $2.25_{-0.07}^{+0.08} M_\odot$.
+In this work, we adopt $2.22 M_\odot$ as a lower limit on the maximum NS mass and require all candidate EOSs to support NSs at least this massive.